 Furthermore, the PET Act, which was adopted by the Danish Parliament on 30 May 2013 and entered into force on 1 January 2014, has introduced an independent body to supervise PET.
 The supervisory body, referred to as the Intelligence Oversight Board, is in charge of monitoring PET's processing of data.
-The supervisory body consists of five members.
+The oversight board consists of five members.
 They are appointed by the Minister of Justice upon negotiation with the Minister of Defence.
 The chairman, who must be a high court judge, is appointed upon recommendation from the Presidents of the Eastern and the Western High Courts.
 Members are assigned for a period of four years.
 They may only be reassigned for one further period of four years.
+Appointment of the members of the oversight board, with exception of the chairman, takes place after discussions with the Intelligence Services Committee.